NOOR-404/Sound-Louder-Extension/README.md

 📱 Android/Ios Users

-You can use a Chromium-based Android browser that supports extensions, such as Kiwi Browser or Quetta Browser Etc.
+You can use a Chromium-based Android browser that supports extensions, such as Kiwi Browser or Quetta Browser.

 1. Download and extract the ".zip" file.
 2. Open the extracted extension folder.